LZeroAnalytics/thornode/docs/mimir.md

 - `HaltChainGlobal`#: Pause observations on all chains (chain clients)
 - `HaltTrading`: Stops swaps and additions, if done, will result in refunds.
 Observations still occur.
 - `Halt<chain>Chain`#: Pause a specific blockchain
+- `SolvencyHalt<Chain>`# Halts a chain if the solvancy checker for that chain fails.
 - `NodePauseChainGlobal`#: Individual node controlled means to pause all chains
 - `NodePauseChainBlocks`: Number of block a node operator can pause/resume the chains for
 - `BlocksPerYear`: Blocks in a year
 - `MaxUTXOsToSpend`#: Max UTXOs to be spent in one block
 - `MinimumNodesForBFT`: Minimum node count to keep the network running.
 Below this, Ragnarök is performed
+- `MaxConfirmations-<Chain>`# : The maximum number of conformations for a chain
+- `ConfMultiplierBasisPoints-<Chain>`#: Increases or decrease the inbound confirmation count block requirement for a chain

 ### Fee Management